Coufu/table-scroll-button/README.md

 # Table Scroll Button
-Ever wanted an easy to add a dynamic table scroll button to your table?
-Now you can really easily!
+Tired of coding a custom table scroll buttons every time you need them?
+Use this feature-rich plugin which requires only one line of code!

 ## Usage